frugalware/frugalware.gitlab.io/content/package/sratom.md

 depends = "['lv2', 'sord']"
 reverse_depends = "['lilv']"
 +++
-Sratom is a library for serialising LV2 atoms to/from RDF, particularly the Turtle syntax.{{< files text="show files" >}}* /usr/include/sratom-0/sratom/sratom.h
+Sratom is a library for serialising LV2 atoms to/from RDF, particularly the Turtle syntax."

+{{< files text="show files" >}}* /usr/include/sratom-0/sratom/sratom.h
 * /usr/lib/libsratom-0.so
 * /usr/lib/libsratom-0.so.0
 * /usr/lib/libsratom-0.so.0.6.16